-This dude at the gym wanted to get into a debate with me about why I skipped breakfast.
+This dude at the gym wanted to get into a debate with me about why I skipped breakfast to get jacked.
 I honestly couldn’t debate him because I still don’t fully understand the science.
 All I know is that the results don’t lie with this system.

 I love intermittent fasting because I can drink coffee all morning, cheat a little, and still be jacked!

 Are you sick and tired of these boring nutritional plans that you just can’t follow because you have a life?
 Do you want to eat well without the typical 6-8 meals plan that nobody follows?

 I hate typical fitness rules about eating.
 Who the hell wants to eat 8 meals a day?
 How do you find time for this when you actually have a life?
 Why would you want to spend all of that time eating?
 Does anyone actually count calories and eat every 2 hours?

 Full disclosure: I don’t track my calories, I don’t keep a training log, I enjoy pizza, I don’t eat 6-8 meals per day, and I certainly don’t miss out on a chance for some vodka shots with friends.
 I know that I should change this eventually, but I would rather be realistic with you in this article.
 Oh and pizza is life.

 The good news is that I want to introduce you to the Brute Fasting System to be JACKED, be more productive, and not have to stress about food again.

 You’ve likely heard of it.
 It’s slowly gaining popularity.
 Intermittent fasting has exploded in the fitness world.
 I’m certainly not an expert on the topic, but I’ve been a devout follower since June of 2012.